software-mansion/live-compositor/docs/pages/api/inputs/decklink.md

 ### Usage

-To use DeckLink Input you must register it first.
+To use DeckLink input you must register it first.
 You can do it by sending a request like this:

 <details>
     <summary>Example request</summary>